Trevor Stephan

-Trevor R. Stephan (/ˈstɛfɪn/ STEF-in; born November 25, 1995) is an American professional baseball pitcher for the Cleveland Guardians of Major League Baseball (MLB).
+Trevor Richard Stephan (/ˈstɛfɪn/ STEF-in; born November 25, 1995) is an American professional baseball pitcher in the Cleveland Guardians organization.
 Stephan played college baseball for Hill College and the University of Arkansas.
 The New York Yankees selected Stephan in the third round of the 2017 MLB draft.
-He made his MLB debut in 2021.
+He made his Major League Baseball (MLB) debut in 2021.

 Amateur career

 Stephan attended Magnolia West High School in Magnolia, Texas.
 A three-year varsity starter for the baseball team, sophomore through his senior season.
 He played as a third baseman or first baseman and was the cleanup hitter in the batting order.
 In the last half of his high school senior season he was also used as a closing pitcher.

 After graduating from Magnolia West, Stephan enrolled at Hill College.
 He played college baseball at Hill College as a pitcher for two years.
 In his freshman year, Stephan had a 0–1 win–loss record, 6.57 earned run average (ERA), and 19 strikeouts while pitching 12 1/3 total innings.
 Stephan was primarily used as a closing pitcher or late inning stopper in his sophomore year, amassing 29 appearances for second most nationally of all NJCAA D1 baseball pitchers in the 2016 season.
 He posted an 8–1 win–loss record, a 2.88 ERA, five saves, and 88 strikeouts in 68 2/3 innings pitched earning NTJCAC first team All-Conference honors.

 The Boston Red Sox selected Stephan in the 18th round, with the 538th overall selection, of the 2016 MLB draft.
 He negotiated with the Red Sox, but opted not to sign with them, and instead transferred to the University of Arkansas.
 Pitching for the Arkansas Razorbacks in 2017, Stephan had a 6–3 win–loss record, a 2.87 earned run average, and 120 strikeouts in 91 innings pitched across 16 games started.
 His 120 strikeouts rank 5th and his 11.87 strikeouts per nine innings ranks 2nd in University of Arkansas baseball single season history.
 On May 9, 2017, the Southeastern Conference named Stephan their Pitcher of the Week.